 Find your invoice

-After you've finished the purchase, you can find your invoice by checking Minecraft: Education Edition in your Inventory.
+After you've finished the purchase, you can find your invoice by checking Minecraft: Education Edition in your Apps & software.

-Note: After you complete a purchase, it can take up to twenty-four hours for the app to appear in Inventory.
+After you complete a purchase, it can take up to twenty-four hours for the app to appear in Apps & software.

 To view your invoice

-- In Windows Store for Business, click Manage and then click Inventory.
+In Microsoft Store for Education, click Manage and then click Apps & software.

 On Minecraft: Education Edition, click View Bills.